Fgraziano/design2phase/README.md

 ## Stratification Process

 ### stratify for the risk factor/confonder
-To consider the stratification for the risk factor, the following rguments need to be specify in ```PowerIIphase``` function:
+To consider the stratification for the risk factor, the following arguments need to be specify in ```PowerIIphase``` function:
 - ```betastrata``` (expected beta coefficient, ln(HR)),
 -  ```pstrata``` (the prevalence of the stratum variable).